Haar measure for non-Hausdorff locally compact groups: Introduction

-In the first section, standard definitions and theorems concerning the Haar measure on locally compact Hausdorff groups are quickly recalled, in order to underline the aspects that need to be adapted to the non-Hausdorff case.

-In the second section, we discuss the two above-mentioned attempts of generalising the Haar measure to non-Hausdorff topological groups.
-Example \ref{ex:V.1} shows that the first attempt does not lead to the willed result.
-Instead, Definitions \ref{def:regular}, \ref{def:Radon} and \ref{def:Haar} introduce the Haar measure using closed compact sets to build local finiteness and inner regularity, and they are adopted for the rest of the dissertation.

-The third section hosts preliminary facts given by regularity and local compactness of topological spaces.

-In the forth section, Theorems \ref{th:existence}, \ref{th:uniqueness} and \ref{th:dx_sx} prove that on a locally compact group the Haar measure exists and is unique up to multiplication with a positive constant.
-Applications are given in Example \ref{ex:V.2} and, more in general, in Example \ref{ex:product}.
-Both results of existence and uniqueness are checked directly, that means without assuming that they are valid for locally compact Hausdorff groups.

-In the final section we check that the construction via quotients of a Haar measure on a (non-Hausdorff) locally compact group works.
-Therefore, Propositions \ref{th:quotient} and \ref{th:quotient_uniq} provides a second way of proving existence and uniqueness of the Haar measure also in the non-Hausdorff case.
+The paper is structured as follows.
+In Section \ref{sec:std_def}, standard definitions and theorems concerning the Haar measure on locally compact Hausdorff groups are quickly recalled, in order to underline the aspects that need to be adapted to the non-Hausdorff case.
+In Section \ref{sec:new_def}, we discuss the two above-mentioned attempts of generalising the Haar measure to non-Hausdorff topological groups: Example \ref{ex:gen.1} shows that the first attempt does not lead to the desired result; conversely, Definitions \ref{def:regular} and \ref{def:Radon} introduce the Haar measure using closed compact sets to build local finiteness and inner regularity, and they are adopted for the rest of the paper.
+Section \ref{sec:regular} hosts preliminary facts given by regularity and local compactness of topological spaces.
+In Section \ref{sec:Haar}, Theorems \ref{th:existence}, \ref{th:uniqueness} and \ref{th:dx_sx} prove that on a locally compact group the Haar measure exists and is unique up to multiplication with a positive constant: applications are given in Example \ref{ex:product}.
+Here, both results of existence and uniqueness are checked directly, that means without assuming that they are valid for locally compact Hausdorff groups.
+In Section \ref{sec:quot}, we check that the construction via quotients of a Haar measure on a (non-Hausdorff) locally compact group works; therefore, Propositions \ref{th:quotient} and \ref{th:quotient_uniq} offer a second way of proving existence and uniqueness of the Haar measure also in the non-Hausdorff case.

 \rule{\textwidth}{0.4pt}